The 5 Best Top Coats, According to a Pro Nail Artist

 Zoya Armor Top Coat

 “The fluidity is maintained for most of the usage of the product.
 The shine is wonderful.
-Apply with the armor base coat, and any one of they 5-free colors they offer and you will definitely have a manicure for 7+ days.
+Apply with the armor base coat, and any one of the five-free colors they offer and you will definitely have a manicure for seven-plus days.
 No chipping.
 No cracking.
 Just perfect!
 Just like a gel manicure, but with regular polish.”